AliceO2Group/AliceO2/docs/doxygen/CodeOrganization.md

    should return absolute paths.
 As a consequence little effort is put in the development of this feature and it only exists at the global level.
 We can't set it on a target like the _include_directories_ for example.
+* Q: Why buckets ?
+ * A: The goal is to avoid a dependency nightmare.
+ It allows to define centrally and in an organized way the dependencies for all modules.
+ It also allows us to be especially careful in PRs about changes to the bucket definition file.
+* Q: Why macros to build libraries and executables ?
+ * A: To simplify the life of the users and to make sure everyone does it the same way.
+It is also a way to reuse what was made for FairRoot.
+* Q: Why are headers in `MyModule/include/MyModule` and not directly in `MyModule/include ?`
+ * A: The difficulty here is that we have a number of constraints.
+First the headers must be installed in a directory named after the module.
+Second the code which uses the headers must include `MyModule/xyz.h` and it must work whether it is inside AliceO2 or in a different repo, i.e. whether the headers are installed or they are internal.
+ When evaluating the different options we ended up with this not-totally-perfect solution because all other solutions broke one of the constraints or required a massive hurdle of CMake magic.
+If someone comes up with a different working solution we would happily consider it.